robertdebock/learn-ansible/ADVANCED/inventory.md

 }
 ```

+### Solution

+The solution can be found in the [solution](https://github.com/robertdebock/learn-ansible-solutions/tree/master/inventory) directory.

-This assignment is required for further chapters.
+> NOTE: This assignment is required for further chapters.